 Insurance costs for accident or illness coverage, repatriation of remains and medical evacuation.

 Estimated personal expense money prior to receiving your first paycheck for initial costs you may incur upon arrival in the US.

 Certification or licensure procedures and costs at the host school.

 Administrative fees; and any placement fees.

 The GeoVisions Foundation is a 501(c)(3) public charity supporting global volunteer efforts and work abroad opportunities.
-Donations to the Foundation are tax exempt.
+Donations to the Foundation may be tax-exempt.